Alex-Harron/lefthanded-marketplace/README.md

 ![ezgif com-gif-maker (11)](https://user-images.githubusercontent.com/74021683/134089116-b089a736-eba4-4677-8857-9b75664a776f.gif)

 <h2>Prerequisites</h2>
-The information for this web application comes from here: URL.
+The information for this web application comes from here: https://github.com/Alex-Harron/lefthanded-marketplace-api.
 Ensure that you have cloned this api respository before starting app.

 <h2>Installing</h2>
 Clone the code of this repo.
 In your terminal: